Connect with others who understand.

 • Changes in your heart rhythm

-“Weed” is a common term for cannabis, which is also known as “marijuana.”
-Although these terms are interchangeable most of the time, “cannabis” technically refers to a family of plants, and marijuana refers to the parts of cannabis plants that contain chemicals such as cannabinoids.
-One of the cannabinoids found in marijuana is delta-9 tetrahydrocannabinol (THC).
-THC is one of the main chemicals in marijuana that causes psychoactive effects (feeling “high”).
+“Weed” is a common term for cannabis, which is also known as marijuana.
+Although these terms are often used interchangeably, “cannabis” technically refers to a family of plants, while marijuana refers to the parts of cannabis plants that contain active compounds called cannabinoids.

 • Inhaling by smoking or vaping

-• Ingesting cannabis-infused products such as edibles, capsules, oils, or tinctures
+• Eating cannabis-infused products, such as edibles, capsules, oils, or tinctures

 Medical Marijuana